cymplecy/esp8266/README.md

 For Scratch

-Run lanpy.py and then load in Scratch and enable Remote Sensor Connectors
+Run ScratchLAN.py and then load in Scratch and enable Remote Sensor Connectors

-do a broadcast linka.b.c.d replaing a.b.c.d with IP collected above
+do a broadcast linka.b.c.d replacing a.b.c.d with IP collected above

 e.g